nubbsterr/ELK-SIEM-Setup/README.md

 # What You Will Learn!
 By the end of this project, <strong>you are going to know a lot of stuff</strong>; you'll have basically done a fair portion of what a SOC analyst does in their like:
 - Understand the workings of a SIEM, from ingest to visuallizing the data.
-- Understanding of Elasticsearch, Beats and Kibana; what each component does
+- Understanding of Elasticsearch, Beats and Kibana; what each component does.
-- Understand what a CA is, the signing process, and how SSL certificates function
+- Understand what a CA is, the signing process, and how SSL certificates function.
-- Understand MITRE ATT&CK and using it to show TTPs of an attack
+- Understand MITRE ATT&CK and using it to show TTPs of an attack.
-- Understand the Kill Chain framework; understand the attacker POV
+- Understand the Kill Chain framework; understand the attacker POV.
 - Understand incident response measures for triaging attacks.

 # The Setup Begins